UniversalDependencies/UD_German-LIT/README.md

 - Genre
 - Author
 - Work
-- Number of the fragment (they are based upon the classification adopted in the source raw text.
+- Number of the fragment.
+It is based upon the classification adopted in the source raw text.
 Each time a new fragemnt begins, it is preceded by the comment 'newpar id = [name]', and the number of the fragment is incorporated into the 'sent_id' field as well, followed by the numer of the sentence in that fragment.
 Moreover, each time a new work begins, it is preceded by the comment '# newdoc id = [name]'.
 For instance:

 '# newdoc id = bluethenstaub'
 '# newpar id = bluethenstaub-f1'